Benefits of Dental Implants

 Specific factors can make a patient a bad fit for dental implants.
 One of those factors is age.
 For those patients over the age of 60, they might not be a good candidate.
 Why is this?
 As we age, our bone mass begins to deteriorate naturally.
 Since dental implants require a solid amount of bone mass necessary to complete the procedure, this automatically precludes them from being a good candidate.
 This is also true for the very same reason for those patients who have had radiation treatment.

 Specific types of medication can deteriorate bone mass as well.
 Those patients going through menopause can also have less bone mass than is necessary for a successful implant placement.
 Advanced gum disease can diminish available bone mass as can the use of tobacco products.
 As we talk about these risk factors, it is important for patients to realize that while these are factors which can make them a high risk for completing the procedure it does not mean they are automatically not eligible for dental implants.
 It simply means that with these particular factors, some considerations must be made in order to have a successful implant procedure.

 For those patients who do not meet the requirements for traditional dental implants, there are other tooth restoration options available.
 Two of these options include mini dental implants and The All-on-4® Treatment Concept.
 Mini dental implants require substantially less bone mass.
 The All-on-4® Treatment Concept requires less bone mass and is far less expensive because the entire procedure is completed in a single office visit.

-If you have considered getting dental implants, why not come see Dr. Thomas today at A Great Smile Arizona to find out more and get started with your artificial tooth solution.
+If you have considered getting dental implants, why not come see Dr. Mike today at A Great Smile Arizona to find out more and get started with your artificial tooth solution.
 The benefits of dental implants are clear.
 Contact us today at (480) 672-0007